Ecuador Adoption

 Medical, Emotional, and Mental Health for Ecuador Adoption

 Applicants must show that they are physically and mentally fit to parent a child by adoption.
 Major, chronic, or current or past medical issues, including mental health diagnosis, are evaluated on a case-by-case basis.
-All prospective adoptive parents are required to complete a psychological assessment as required by the central authority, the MDA.
+All prospective adoptive parents are required to complete a psychological assessment as required by Ecuador.

 Current counseling (or counseling in the past 5 years) for any reason, including but not limited to: anger management, mental health, anxiety or depression, trauma, pornography, or chemical dependency, etc., needs to be reported to intake as a part of your application.
 This history does not necessarily preclude you from adopting but will need to be disclosed and is considered on a case-by-case basis.
 Please discuss any incidents in your personal history that could be a point of concern with the intake staff so we can assess the adoption program best suited to your family.